sidirasg/NoSql_Data_Model/README.md

 <br>
 <br>

-Execute and the terminal pip install -r rrequirements.txt. <br>
+Execute at the terminal pip install -r rrequirements.txt. <br>
 Then we can execute Project_1B.py at 3.8 puthon

 <br>